- Brilliant

 Computer Science Fundamentals

-This course covers the computational models, logic, and programming concepts that bridge into quantum programming and quantum circuit design.
+This course covers the algorithmic thinking and complexity analysis concepts that bridge into quantum algorithm study.

 What you’ll learn